top of page

 What Is Adaptive Teaching?

 At its heart, adaptive teaching is about responding to the needs of all learners in the moment, without segregating or singling out students.
-Instead of creating entirely separate tasks or lessons for individual students, adaptive teaching involves small, meaningful adjustments that allow the whole class to access the learning.
+Instead of creating entirely separate tasks or lessons for individual students, adaptive teaching involves small, meaningful adjustments that enable everyone to access the learning with teachers who respond flexibly to learning challenges.

 It’s responsive teaching that adapts to the classroom environment, based on student needs and ongoing assessment.
 This could mean simplifying instructions, adding scaffolds, or extending challenges—all without disrupting the flow of the lesson.